petabyt/petabyt.github.io/README.md

 ## My Website
 I put stuff here.
-I made it with Pingendo because It looks better than the one I wrote.
+I was too lazy to make one so I made it with Pingendo.
 ## About Me

  - I'm a Christian